SPARQL-Anything/JavaExtensionExample/README.md

 # JavaClientExample
-This project shows how to extend SPARQL Anything by adding a new Triplifier.
+This project shows how to extend SPARQL Anything by adding a triplifier, a function and a magic property.

 You can compile the project by using Maven.